-Nanuk's focus on investing in companies that are likely to benefit from climate change related transition risks ensures limited exposure to these risks inherent in the broader global equity universe.
+Nanuk's focus on investing in companies that are likely to benefit from climate change related transition risks should result in limited exposure to these risks inherent in the broader global equity universe.

-Further to this, the construction of the firm's investment universe precludes, through negative screening, investment in companies with direct involvement in industries susceptible to climate related transition risks - such as oil & gas exploration and production and companies with substantial indirect exposure to these industries.
+Further to this, the construction of the firm's investment universe precludes, through negative screening, investment in companies with direct involvement in many industries most susceptible to climate related transition risks - such as oil & gas exploration and production and companies with substantial indirect exposure to these industries.

 Our approach recognizes that low carbon intensity or low carbon emissions do not imply a positive contribution to reducing global emissions and, conversely, many companies engaged in activities that are contributing to reducing global emissions will have meaningful carbon emissions, particularly as a result of the energy requirements of industrial processes.
 For example, banks or social media companies are likely to have low carbon intensity, whereas a wind turbine or battery manufacturer will have higher carbon intensity that does not indicate their potential positive contribution to reducing global emissions.
-Carbon emission and carbon intensity are therefore not explicit inputs to the investment process but are relevant considerations in company analysis and the assessment of valuations and risks.
+Carbon emission and carbon intensity are therefore not explicit inputs to the investment process but are potentially relevant considerations in company analysis and the assessment of valuations and risks.

-Nanuk's investment process does not specifically target low portfolio carbon emissions or carbon intensity outcomes, however portfolio investments are likely to be aligned with reducing global carbon emissions.
+Nanuk's investment process does not specifically target low portfolio carbon emissions or carbon intensity outcomes, however the nature of the investment universe mean that portfolio investments are likely to demonstrate low transition risks and be well aligned with the broader objectives to reduce global carbon emissions.